JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 Meso-NH package is developed and maintained using |git_link|.
 It is strongly recommended, but not mandatory, to download Meso-NH package using :ref:`Git repository <git>`, because:

-* It is easier for the Meso-NH support team to give you some assistance in case of trouble... as Git allows us to know exactly what you have changed in the original package ;
+* It is easier for the Meso-NH's support team to give you some assistance in case of trouble as Git allows us to know exactly what you have changed in the original package ;

-* It is easier for you to update to the last version...  or at least see the changes made for bug fix directly on our installation ;
+* It is easier for you to update to the last version or at least see the changes made for bug fix directly on your installation ;

 * Git is strongly recommended if you intend to modify the code.

-A :ref:`Tarball (from Zenodo) <tarball>` of Meso-NH package with an associated DOI is also vailable and can be use to cite Meso-NH in your publications.
+A :ref:`Tarball (from Zenodo) <tarball>` of Meso-NH package with an associated DOI is also available and can be use to cite Meso-NH in your publications.

 .. |git_link| raw:: html